-No doubt about it: children love the glitter, joy and wonder that is Christmas.
-Let your children give back this year by having them host a party for their friends.
-They'll love addressing the invitations, decorating the party room, helping put a menu together and more.
+Children love the glitter, joy, and wonder that is Christmas.
+Let your kids celebrate the season by having them host a party for their friends.
+They'll have a blast addressing the invitations, decorating the party room, and helping put a menu together.

-Mix up batches of dough and allow the little ones to create their own Christmas shapes, or give them cookie cutters.
-Bake the cookies and cool them while the guests are playing party games.
-Then for your last party activity, bring everyone back to the table to decorate and bring home their own yummy creations.
-Or if you want to avoid the baking part, make the cookies ahead of time, and give each child the cookies on a flat tray or cookie sheet to decorate.
-Consider sending them home with a cute recipe card. .
+Mix up batches of dough and allow the little ones to create their own Christmas shapes using stocking, tree, star, or mitten cookie cutters.
+Bake the cookies and cool them while your guests are playing party games.
+When the cookies are cool, bring everyone back to the table to decorate their own yummy creations.
+Or, if you want to avoid the baking part, make the cookies ahead of time and simply give each child cookies on a flat tray or cookie sheet to decorate.

-There are numerous ways to let children host an afternoon or evening of fun.
-Let your child give her input; she may have ideas you never thought of.
+There are numerous ways to let children host an afternoon or evening of Christmas fun.
 Be creative and let your own inner child come out for some Christmas fun this year -- you'll find it's as much fun for you to "help" create the party as it is for the guests to be there.